 It is therefore important that the income and capital beneficiaries are clearly determined and described in the trust instrument.
 Any income and capital gains earned by the trust vest in the beneficiaries.
 The beneficiaries have a personal right to claim their portion of the trust benefits from the trustees at the time of a certain event, for example upon reaching the age of eighteen.

 The income and capital gains are taxable in the hands of the income and capital beneficiaries.
-In the event of the death of the beneficiary prior to payment, the deceased beneficiary’s interests, i.e. his/her personal rights, are transmissible to his/her heirs, and these interests must be included in his/her estate for Estate Duty purposes.
+In the event of the death of the beneficiary prior to payment, the deceased beneficiary’s interests, i.e. their personal rights, are transmissible to his/her heirs, and these interests must be included in their estate for Estate Duty purposes.